Colorado # 1882

 YY has experience in providing family therapy using attachment based, strength-base and systemic models.

 Through my personal and professional experiences, I have come to know that relationships are important, as they feed our soul and keep us energized.
-We all need skills to feel heard, understood and loved to maintain the passion and the intimacy alive.
+We all need skills to feel heard, understood and loved to maintain the passion and keep the intimacy alive.
 We all need to learn how to communicate our thoughts and feelings openly but not making our partners feel attacked or criticized.
 We also need to have the skills to be able to have disagreements and come to a compromise together.
 We all need help getting what we want and need from those we love.

 What I know is that with some strategies and skills and the help of an unbiased third party, you can learn how to understand each other and connect with each other again.
 You can learn to trust each other again and feel connected so you don’t have to live in fear and walk on eggshells anymore.